Sampreet278/Letters/README.md

 ---

 ### Placeholders and PAPI Support
 The plugin provides a few built-in placeholders listed below.
-It also supports PlaceholderAPI, allowing you to install expansion packs and use additional placeholders in your custom messages.
+It also supports PlaceholderAPI (PAPI), allowing you to install expansion packs and use additional placeholders in your custom messages.

 <table>
     <thead>